backupbrew/switchbrew/HID services.md

 to offset 0x6050 size 0xD.
 The first 3-bytes from each u32 is used for the spi-write-data, with the u8 being copied immediately afterwards the color data.

+## ReadSerialFlash

+Takes an input TransferMemory handle, an input u32 offset, an input u64 size, and an u64 **UniquePadId**, no output.

+Writes to the specified controller's spi-flash.
+The input size is the original size without page-alignment.
+The TransferMemory permissions is RW-.

 ## AttachHdlsWorkBuffer